-- courses that lead to a certificate of accomplishment and/or achievement in a particular career technical skill - a program of courses leading to a local associate in science (AS) or an associate in arts (AA) degree; or an associate degree for transfer (AA-T/AS-T) - general education and major courses leading to transfer to private or public universities to complete a bachelor's degree
+- Courses that lead to a certificate of accomplishment and/or achievement in a particular career technical skill. - A program of courses leading to a local associate in science (AS) or an associate in arts (AA) degree; or an associate degree for transfer (AA-T/AS-T). - General education and major courses leading to transfer to private or public universities to complete a bachelor's degree.

-Contra Costa College has articulation agreements for many of its program majors with transfer institutions, either as course-to-course agreements or as lower division preparation for a major.
+Contra Costa College has agreements with many transfer institutions for many program majors, either as course-to-course agreements or as lower division preparation for a major.
 For more information please refer to the website: www.assist.org or schedule an appointment with a counselor.